 By Jocelyn Buhlman

-In honor of Mickey Mouse’s birthday, D23 takes you on a journey through the style of Mickey Mouse, from his early moments as a daydream on a train to his transformation into a video game hero, to his debut in his brand-new series of shorts.
+D23 takes you on a journey through the style of Mickey Mouse, from his early moments as a daydream on a train to his transformation into a video game hero, to his debut in his recent series of shorts.
 His design is timeless, but the process to become the icon he is today involved a lot of silly antics and quirky costume changes.
 Which style of Mickey is your favorite?

 1. Plane Crazy, 1928